riad-azz/facebook-sponsor-blocker/README.md

 # Facebook No Sponsored Posts - Extension

-Removed sponsored posts from your facebook feed.
+Block and remove sponsored posts from your facebook feed.

 ## A simple exstension to remove sponsored posts from facebook feed